Kingdom of Benin: Architecture

 Depiction of Benin City by a Dutch illustrator in 1668.
 The wall-like structure in the centre probably represents the walls of Benin.

 The impluvium was used in Benin architecture to store rainwater.
 Among the residences of the nobility, a compluvium channeled the rainwater into the impluvium in order to permit light and air through the walls since windows were absent among these structures.
 The stored rainwater in the impluvium was discharged out of the house through a drainage system beneath the floor.
 Archaeological works from the mid 20th century has revealed the existence of edge-laid potsherd pavements in Benin city, dated around or prior to the 14th century.
 The Walls of Benin are a series of earthworks made up of banks and ditches, called iya in the Edo language in the area around present-day Benin City, the capital of present-day Edo, Nigeria.
 They consist of 15 km of city iya and an estimated 16000 km in the rural area around Benin.
 Some estimates suggest that the walls of Benin may have been constructed between the thirteenth and mid-fifteenth century CE and others suggest that the walls of Benin (in the Esan region) may have been constructed during the first millennium AD.

 City walls

 The Benin City walls have been known to Westerners since around 1500.
-Around 1500, the Portuguese explorer Duarte Pacheco Pereira, briefly described the walls during his travels.
+Around 1500, the Portuguese explorer Duarte Pacheco Pereira, briefly described the earthworks surrounding Benin City during his travels.
 In Pereira's Esmeraldo de Situ Orbis, 1505, we read: